-Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
+Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy based on the degree to which the inputs used to determine the fair value are observable.
 The three levels of the fair value hierarchy are:

-Level 1 - Unadjusted quoted prices in active markets for identical assets and liabilities;

-Level 2 - Inputs other than quoted prices that are observable for the asset or liabilities either directly or indirectly; and

-Level 3 - Inputs that are not based on observable market data.
+- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The Company's primary financial instruments are classified as follows:
+The Company's financial assets measured at fair value on a recurring basis were calculated as follows: